acmsigsoft/EmpiricalStandards/docs/SystematicReviews.md

 (iiv) soliciting unpublished manuscripts through appropriate listservs or social media;
 (iiiv) contacting known authors in the area.
 - [ ]	demonstrates that the search process is sufficiently rigorous for the systematic review goals<sup>[3](#myfootnote3)</sup>
-- [ ]	assesses quality of primary studies using an a priori coding scheme (e.g. the *Systematic Reviews Standard*); explains how quality was assessed; excludes low quality studies (ok) or models study quality as a moderating variable (better)
+- [ ]	assesses quality of primary studies using an a priori coding scheme (e.g. relevant empirical standards); explains how quality was assessed; excludes low quality studies (ok) or models study quality as a moderating variable (better)
-- [ ]	assesses coverage using funnel plots or percentage of known papers found
+- [ ]	assesses coverage (e.g. funnel plots, tweedle trim-and-fill method, percentage of known papers found)
 - [ ]	(positivist reviews), uses 2+ independent analysts; analyzes inter-rater reliability (see the [IRR/IRA Supplement](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/Supplements/InterRaterReliabilityAndAgreement.md)); explains how discrepancies among coders were resolved<sup>[4](#myfootnote4)</sup>
 - [ ]	(interpretivist reviews) reflects on how researcher’s biases may have affected their analysis
-- [ ]	consolidates results using tables, diagrams, or charts; PRISMA flow diagram (cf. Moher et al. 2009)
+- [ ]	consolidates results using tables, diagrams, or charts
+- [ ]   includes a PRISMA flow diagram (cf. Moher et al. 2009)
 - [ ]	performs analysis through an existing or new conceptual framework (qualitative synthesis)
 - [ ]	uses meta-analysis methods appropriate for primary studies; does not use vote counting
 - [ ]	integrates results into prior theory or research; identifies gaps, biases, or future directions